akhodakivskiy/VimFx/documentation/config-file.md

 ## Setup

 1. Create a directory for your config file to live in.
-Actually, there will be _two_ files that will live in it.
+Actually, there will be _three_ files that will live in it.

 2. Create an [install.rdf] file in your directory.
 Inside that file there is an extension ID; take note of it.

-3. Create a [bootstrap.js] file in your directory.
+3. Create a [bootstrap.js] and a [vimfx.js] file in your directory.

 4. Find the `extensions/` directory in your [profile directory].